bernie-skipole/indipyclient/docs/source/usage/devices.rst

 This is initially an empty string, but can be set by your code to any string you like.

+**self.itemid**

+An integer associated with this device when the client first learns of the device.
+Created by calling the client.create_itemid() method.

 **self.messages**

 This is a collections.deque of item tuples (Timestamp, message).